Career Development Fellow

 - Associations between diet quality and mental health and physical health outcomes.

-Eleanor is a member of the Behavioural Epidemiology programme, working closely with Dr Esther van Sluijs and Dr Kirsten Corder, as well as the Population Health Interventions programme.
+Eleanor is a member of the Behavioural Epidemiology and Interventions in Young People programme, working closely with Dr Esther van Sluijs and Dr Kirsten Corder, as well as the Population Health Interventions programme.
 Eleanor’s work sits at the intersection of nutritional, behavioural and life-course epidemiology and makes use of advanced statistical methods for longitudinal analysis.

 Background and experience